ribal-aladeeb/state-space-search/README.md

 ```

 ## Output
 You can find the output of the algorithms in the `results` folder.
+Currently,
-Currently, you should find the output for 50 random 2x4 puzzles.
-In order to see the puzzles, you can find them in `results/random_puzzles.txt`.
+you should find the output for 50 random 2x4 puzzles.
+In order to see the
+puzzles, you can find them in `random_puzzles.txt`.
+The final stats are in
+`analysis.txt`.